Start page

 Table 3.
 Quantity of mutual words in pairs of the Indo-European languages.

-The total number of words for each language is given in the diagonal of the table.
-The number of mutual words for each pair of languages can be found on the intersection of the corresponding column and line.
+The total number of words for each language is in the table's diagonal.
+The number of mutual words for each pair of languages can be found at the intersection of the corresponding column and line.

 The data for Tocharian, Hittite-Luwian, Albanian, Thracian, and Phrygian are not presented in the table because of the small numbers.
-The localization of their sites in the relationship model of Indo-European languages is to be analyzed later with the other methods.
-It should be taken into account that all the data presented here are current and are constantly being corrected while the new terms are found, though these corrections don’t make much influence.
+The localization of their sites in the relationship model of Indo-European languages will be analyzed later with the other methods.
+It should be taken into account that all the data presented here are current and are constantly being corrected while new terms are found, though these corrections don’t have much influence.
 The data oscillation of 5-7% does not modify the models at all, the correction results only in the more compact aggregate of points for language sites.
-The model of the Indo-European language relationships was built in consistence with the above-mentioned method and is presented in Figure 5.
+The model of the Indo-European language relationships was built in consistency with the above-mentioned method and is presented in Figure 5.

 Fig. 5.
 The graphical model of the Indo-European languages relationships.

 Fig. 6.
-The map of the Indo-European habitats located according the graphical model of relationships
+The map of the Indo-European habitats located according to the graphical model of relationships

 We see that the Greek language, which is in the center of the diagram, began to form in the area between the lower Pripyat, Dnieper, and Berezina rivers.
 To the west of it, beyond the Sluch River (lt of the Pripyat) between the Neman, Narev, and Yaselda rivers, the Proto-Germanic language was formed.
 Further to the Bug or even to the Vistula was the area of the ancient Celts.